A Liquid-Fueled Reactor Network Model for Enhanced NOx Prediction in Gas Turbine Combustors: Results and Discussion

 \subsubsection{Contour Plot Comparisons}

 Beyond the overall error metrics, we also examine the spatial fields by comparing contour plots of equivalence ratio, temperature, and \ce{NO} as predicted by the LFRN against CFD results (Figs.~\ref{fig:lfrn_equiv}, \ref{fig:lfrn_temp}, and \ref{fig:lfrn_no}).
 Each contour plot presents a split-domain visualization in which the right half shows the reactor network prediction and the left half displays the corresponding CFD reference solution, enabling direct qualitative comparison of spatial accuracy.
+All the results shown are based on an air inlet temperature of 300K and a fuel mass flow rate of 2.2 g/s.
 Overall, the plots demonstrate the progressive improvement in spatial field predictions as the number of clusters increases.